elsheikh21/neural-appnp-wsd/README.md

 ## Installation

-- make sure to have miniconda installed.
+- make sure to have miniconda installed. if not, [install it](https://docs.conda.io/en/latest/miniconda.html)
 - It is recommended to create a fresh `conda` env to use the repo

 ```bash